 Experiencing anxiety is a normal response to what is perceived as a threatening situation.
 It is also normal to have different perceptions of what one considers threatening.

-For example, it would be expected to experience anxiety if you are suddenly confronted with a growling pit bull running toward you.
+For example, it would be expected to experience anxiety if you are suddenly confronted with a growling pit bull following you.
 It would also be expected for a person to experience anxiety going on their first date or anxiously awaiting their college admissions test scores.

 Abnormal states of anxiety